GARDENING WITH CHILDREN

 Gardening activities for children of different ages

-Ages 3-5: Children at this age love to explore but their exploration must be accompanied since preschoolers are never safe left unattended.
+Ages 3-5: Children at this age love to explore but their exploration must be accompanied since preschoolers should never be left unattended.
 Don’t expect to accomplish “gardening work” since children at this age are more about the experience than about the outcome.
 Be content to let children dig in loose dirt, move mulch, pull weeds and chase bugs.
 If a child wants to plant seeds from last night’s dinner, let that happen even if it’s not planting season.

 Ages 6-7: This is a great age to call upon those emerging reading and math skills to add new depth to gardening fun.
 Encourage children to make plant markers, read seed packets, make seed choices from seed catalogs, and shop for nursery plants.
 This is a great age for children to participate in harvesting and preserving food, but for children this age, the process of doing is still more important than the end result.